Azure-Samples/iotedge-logging-and-monitoring-solution/README.md

 ## DevOps practices

-Implementing DevOps practices is a common way to handle with the growing complexity of observability implementation and related operational costs.
+Implementing DevOps practices is a common way to handle with the growing complexity of observability solution and related operational costs.
 This sample comes with the following Azure Pipelines:

 ### Infrastructure-as-code